LaupWing/Daily-Planner/README.md

 ## To do
 ### Must
+- [x]  Refactoring the position for timeline
-- [ ]  Refactoring the position for time
+- [ ]  Refactor the `fixed` position stylign of the nav
+- [ ]  Refactor the main part of the website

 ### Would be fine
 - [ ]  Make week view multiscreen compatible
 - [ ]  Voice task reminder